Author's Avatar

 Shared Ownership considerations

-There are several factors you should consider before buying a Shared Ownership house:
+There are several factors you should consider before buying a Shared Ownership property:

 • Buying a Shared Ownership property with a Housing Association, local authority or housebuilder is very different to buying a house with a friend or relative.
 There is a very clear division of roles, and it is more like a business partnership.